GDP first quarterly estimate, UK: January to March 2026

 Construction

-Further detail on construction output can be found in our Construction output in Great Britain: June 2024, new orders and Construction Output Price Indices, April to June 2024 bulletin.
+Further detail on construction output growth rates can be found in our Construction output in Great Britain: March 2026, new orders and Construction Output Price Indices, January to March 2026 bulletin.

 Back to table of contents